-The trick when using a blender is to do different tests with different times to find the perfect grind for you.
-Take a paper and a pen and make some notes.
+The trick when using a blender is to do different tests at different times to find the perfect grind for you.
+Take paper and a pen and make some notes.
 This will help you remember how long to blend the beans next time!

 Important: If you want to play with the grind size, you can do that by changing the amount of time you blend the beans.
 If you want a finer grind, blend the beans for longer.
 For a coarser grind, blend the beans for less time.